atlemann/atlemann.github.io/_drafts/publish-fake-git-tag.md

 <Import Project="..\..\.paket\Paket.Restore.targets" />
 ```

-to all your project files.
+to all your project files so Paket can hook on to the build.

-## Specifying the FAKE dependencies
+## Adding the FAKE dependencies

+FAKE 5 has split every module into a separate NuGet package, so we're going to need a couple of them:

+* `Fake.Core.Environment`: For getting the git tag environment variable
+* `Fake.Core.Semver`: For parsing the git tag
+* `Fake.Core.Target`: For creating build steps
+* `Fake.DotNet.AssemblyInfoFile`: For writing the asssembly info files
+* `Fake.DotNet.Cli`: For building, packing and publishing a NuGet package
+* `Fake.IO.FileSystem`: For globbing and file system operators

-We're going to add the FAKE modules we require to a `Build` group in `paket.dependencies` so we can easily reference it in the `build.fsx` file.
+We're going to add the FAKE modules to a `Build` group in `paket.dependencies` so we can easily reference it in the `build.fsx` file.

 (`Microsoft.NET.Test.Sdk` and `YoloDev.Expecto.TestSdk` enables running the `Expecto` tests by invoking `dotnet test`)